Call-A-Cab was launched August of 2013.

 May of 2014, Lyft and Uber entered the Albuquerque market and at half the taxi rates (and using GPS proximity) decimated the taxi business.

 September, 2015, Call-A-Cab had enough taxis tracked to compete with Uber, but then Uber dropped UberX prices to 85 cents/mile and most of the taxi drivers had to quit.

-However, we do promote Uber and compete at the same time.
+However, we do promote Uber and Lyft.
 Uber is 'the' way to get around town, and so cheap it is even taking riders away from the bus lines.